 (CNN) — Moscow has a deserved reputation as an expensive city to visit; however, people who travel here do have a range of options.
-Here are 10 good choices of places to stay, whether you're here for the World Cup, business meetings or tours of historical sights.
+Here are 10 good choices of places to stay, whether you're here for sports events such as the World Cup, business meetings or tours of historical sights.
 And we have a range of options from luxury hotels to budget choices if you need to rest your head somewhere inexpensive:

 The sweeping panoramas seen from the Swissôtel's 27 cylindrical stories outclass those of the low-lying luxury hotels near the Kremlin.
 Floor-to-ceiling windows in every room add drama to the scene.